smikhalevski/racehorse/README.md

 The last step is to load the web app into the WebView.
 You can do this in any way that fits your needs, Racehorse doesn't restrict this process in any way.
-For example, if your web app is running on your local machine on the port 1234, then you can load the web app in the web view using this snippet:
+For example, if your web app is running on your local machine on the port 1234, then you can load the web app in the WebView using this snippet:

 ```kotlin
 webView.loadUrl("https://10.0.2.2:1234")